kobotoolbox/docs/source/encrypting_forms.md

 KoboCollect supports the ability to encrypt the content of a form the moment it is marked as completed and ready for submission on the phone.
-To take advantage of this requires the use of a public encryption key which you include in the XLSForm and a private key (which you never share) that is used by ODK Briefcase to decrypt the data locally after you've downloaded it from KoboToolbox.
+To take advantage of this requires the use of a public encryption key which you include in the XLSForm and a private key (which you never share) that is used by ODK Central to decrypt the data locally after you've downloaded it from KoboToolbox.
 The public key is used to encrypt data while the private key decrypts it.
 Only a person who has the private key, can decrypt the data encrypted with the public